karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 ```
 -------------------------------------------------------------

-   $ kubectl create -f pod-def.yaml  --> is used to create the pod using YAML file.
+	   $ kubectl create -f pod-def.yaml  	--> create a pod using YAML file.
 	   $ kubectl replace -f pod-def.v2.yml  --> updating with new version

 	   $ kubectl get pods        --> to list pods running on default namespace
 	   $ kubectl get pods -o wide   --> to list pods with aditional details
 	   $ kubectl get pods  -w    --> to watch the pod status on fly
 	   $ kubectl get all         --> to list all objects(Pod, Replicasets, Deploylments, services, etc.) running in default namespace

 	   $ kubectl get pods -n prod1-namespace 	--> to list PODs on namespace prod1-namespace. insted of -n we can use --namespace
 	   $ kubectl get all --namespace=kube-system    --> to list "kube-system" namespace objects, kubernetes object namespace

 	   $ kubectl get pods --show-labels 		--> show labels of all pods
 	   $ kubectl get pods --selector=env=prod 	--> selecting pods on selector
 	   $ kubectl get pods -n kube-system --show-labels | grep k8s-app=kube-dns --> filter the pods from 100's of pods

 	   $ kubectl describe pod my-pod    --> it will provide pod information
 	   $ kubectl edit pod my-pod        --> to edit the Pod on fly

 	   $ kubectl delete pod my-pod  --> to delete the pods

 -------------------------------------------------------------------------------------------
 NameSpace:
 -------------------------------------------------------------------------------------------
-Namespaces provides a mechanism for isolating groups of resources within a single cluster.
-Names of resources need to be unique within a namespace, but not across namespaces.
+K8s uses Namespaces to provides a mechanism for isolating groups of resources within a single cluster. we can create namespaces for each environment like Dev, Test, Prod.
+This will help in differentiate the objects of each env. object Names should be unique within a namespace, but not across namespaces.
 By default we see 4 namespaces in K8S cluster.

-   1. **kube-system** --> This namespace is for objects created by the Kubernetes system.
-Like etcd, api-server,controller, kube-scheduler, kubelet and etc.
+   1. **kube-system** 	-->  Kubernetes system components that are essential for the functioning of the Kubernetes cluster.
+K8s object like etcd, api-server,controller, kube-scheduler, kubelet and etc are  created in this namespace.
-   2. **default** --> Kubernetes includes this namespace so that you can start using your new cluster without first creating a namespace.
-   3. **kube-public** --> This namespace is readable by all clients (including those not authenticated).
-This namespace is mostly reserved for cluster usage
+   2. **default** 	--> Default namespace for users to use.
+It's a common place for deploying applications and services
+   3. **kube-public** 	-->  Intended for resources that should be made accessible publicly throughout the cluster.
+It's often used for resources that should be readable by all users.
-   4. **kube-node-lease** -->it holds Lease objects associated with each node. **`kubelet`** to send heartbeats so that the **Master-Node** can detect node failures.
+   4. **kube-node-lease** --> This namespace contains node lease objects, which are used to determine the availability of nodes in the cluster.`kubelet` to send heartbeats so that the **Master-Node** can detect node failures.

-	$ kubectl api-resources --namespaced=true	--> resources defined inside namespace
+	$ kubectl api-resources --namespaced=true	--> resources which are created inside namespace
-	$ kubectl api-resources --namespaced=false	--> resources defined outside namespace
+	$ kubectl api-resources --namespaced=false	--> resources which are created outside namespace

+      	$ kubectl get namespaces			--> List namespaces available in cluster

+      	$ kubectl create namespace my-space1		--> Create a Namespace
+      	$ kubectl describe namespace my-space1		--> show details of namespace
+      	$ kubectl delete namespace my-space1		--> Delete the namespace

+       	$ kubectl config set-context --current --namespace=kube-system	--> switch between namespaces.

 -------------------------------------------------------------------------------------------
 ReplicationController: (create, replace, delete, describe, explain, edit, apply )
 -------------------------------------------------------------------------------------------
-A ReplicationController ensures that a specified number of pod replicas are running. `ReplicationController` is similer to ReplicaSet. but Replicaset is the next-generation for ReplicationController that supports the new set-based label "selector".
+A ReplicationController ensures that a number of pod replicas are running. `ReplicationController` is similer to ReplicaSet. but Replicaset is the next-generation for ReplicationController that supports the new set-based label "selector".
 It's mainly used by Deployment as a mechanism to orchestrate pod creation, deletion and updates.

 Note:  that we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.